-Elicera Therapeutics AB is a public company with that intends to be listed on Nasdaq First North Growth Market.
-During the year, 32 new shareholders were added.
-Elicera's largest shareholders are the founders, Magnus Essand (with 27.4% of the shares) and Di Yu (with 27.4% of the shares), and CEO Jamal El-Mosleh (22.1%).
-For further details, see the page on the Elicera share and the web site.
+Elicera Therapeutics AB is a public company with that is listed on Nasdaq First North Growth Market.
+Listing took place on June 11, 2021 and brought 2,900 new shareholders into Elicera.
+Elicera's largest shareholders are the founders, Magnus Essand (with 16.8% of the shares) and Di Yu (with 16.8% of the shares), and CEO Jamal El-Mosleh (13.7%).
+For further details, refer to the page on the Elicera share and the web site.